Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 (1994) Judd Nelson, Nick Mancuso, Gina Gershon, Frank Cassini, Marilyn Norry, Veronica Lorenz.....Two Americans (Nelson and Gershon), working as mannequins in a store window -- is there really such a job? --, witness a murder (by Mancuso).
 Light-hearted suspenser isn't nearly as bad as you'd expect, with a clever concept, some decent performances and some not-bad dialogue.
 But the plot's too thin, and as a thriller, well, it fails to thrill.
 Set in the U.S. but they keep showing shots of CN trains. sc: Tippi and Neal H. Dobrofsky. dir: George Erschbamer. - female nudity.- 93 min.

-FLIRTING WITH DANGER * 1/2 setting: USA.
+FLIRTING WITH DANGER* 1/2 setting: USA.

 (2005) Charisma Carpenter, James Thomas, Victoria Sanchez, Karen Cliche, Allison Graham.....After a friend dies unexpectedly of supposedly natural causes, a man (Thomas) becomes suspicious when he learns some other men died in similar circumstances, and all may have been having an affair with an unknown woman, and his suspects include a woman (American actress Carpenter) he's just started seeing himself.
 Made-for-TV semi-erotic suspenser (there are a lot of love scenes, though with a minimum of actual nudity -- presumably a body double -- and with an aspect of equal opportunity exploitation) is something where everyone involved seems competent enough, but maybe needed to put a little more time into it.
-The writer needed to give the script another draft, and the actor and director needed to take more time rehearsing.
+The writer needed to give the script another draft, and the actors and director needed to take more time rehearsing.
 As it is, you kind of know what the characters are doing, but not always why...as in motives, or what the characters are feeling or thinking.
 And the mystery plot is rather thinly developed.
 A sub-text about classism, though admirably meant to give the story an extra level, is a bit awkward, as it veers into reverse snobbery and doesn't quite ring true -- the working class characters don't seem that working class, and the rich characters don's seem that rich. sc: Joyce Brotman. dir: Richard Roy. - sexual content; casual female nudity.- 89 min.

 LA FLORIDA * * * setting: USA.